M-Ahsan-Ismail/HRL-Group/README.md

 Approved: a green banner is shown with approval notice, and all fields/buttons are read-only to prevent edits.

 ### 🗓️ Attendance History Portal
+Developed a modern and user-friendly attendance history portal.
+Portal users can view their attendance records by providing a date range (Check In to Check Out) or by using quick filters such as Last Week, Last Month, or Last Year.
+Summary is also appeared such as total no.of hours worked in that range total days and average hours in that period and overall status.

 ## Grievance Management & Portal